qbead/qbeadWebsite/content/book/animation.md

 :::

 We also have a [webpage with detailed explanation of the code](/codedoc/examples/Animations_and_Patterns/Simple_Blink), if you are interested in learning more about what each line of the code does.
-If you are already accustomed to programming and would want to simply see the list of available commands, [check out our function documentation](/allcommands).
+If you are already accustomed to programming and want to simply see the list of available commands, [check out our function documentation](/allcommands).

 By learning to control the SpinWheel's LEDs, you are learning some basic coding concepts.
 To expand on this, we have also put together a reference guide that introduces [some of the most important patterns in programming](/progpatterns).